thegreyfellow/product-hunter-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a product hunt clone with Rails api in the backend and VueJS in the frontend.

+Branch develop is always ahead, please contribute in there (following the gitflow workflow).

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.3.3

 * System dependencies